 We must fight back against efforts to undermine the will of the people and protect the right of every Michigander to vote.
 Michigan saw its largest ever voter turnout in 2020.
 Efforts by some groups to allege fraud have been refuted time and again by legislative committees, judges in multiple cases, and investigations by reporters.
-Republican legislators have introduced more than 39 bills seeking to roll back these rights.
+Michigan legislators have introduced more than 39 bills seeking to roll back these rights.
 This effort comes on the heels of a historically successful election, where more than 5.5 million Michiganders exercised their constitutional right to vote — the most ever and the highest percentage of voting-age residents to cast a ballot in 60 years.
-As elected officials ourselves, we have a duty to listen to the voices of the voters who put us in office by standing up for the will of the people.
+Our elected officials have a duty to listen to the voices of the voters who put them in office by standing up for the will of the people, above all else.

 Educational Opportunity for All